-Our Director is Anita Balakrishnan.
+Our Executive Director is Anusha Guler, who reports to the Chief Executive of the Department of Internal Affairs.
 The Office of Ethnic Communities is made up of three teams: Community Engagement, Policy, and Planning, Systems and Services.

 This team engages with ethnic communities to identify their perspectives on government activity and/or facilitate government consultation; with government agencies, to provide grounded community intelligence on policy and service development; and with other key stakeholders such as local government and business groups.
 This team safeguards and exhibits our intention that “community engagement is at the heart of the Office of Ethnic Communities”.

 This team oversees business planning, accountability reporting, systems development and maintenance.
 It also manages and delivers some direct services including the Nominations Service and the Ethnic Communities Development Fund.
 The team provides the Office with administrative support, expertise in navigating various Department of Internal Affairs processes, and manages stakeholder engagement channels.
 It also monitors and reports against the strategic goals and focus areas of our work programme.